FlipSideHR/FlyptoX/README.md

 1. [Install Postgres.](https://wiki.postgresql.org/wiki/Detailed_installation_guides)

     The flyptox database setup is set to use your username as its admin user/database.
 From here it will create the other databases it needs.
-If for some reason your database was not configured like this, you will have to setup     a database and user with your username that has admin privileges (this is dev, not production).
+If for some reason your database was not configured like this, you will have to set up a database and user with your username that has admin privileges (this is dev, not production).

     Linux users: